aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/miscellaneous/writing-updated-outline-code-definitions-and-values-to-mpp/_index.md

 ---
-title: Writing Updated Outline Code Definitions and Values to MPP
+title: Update Outline Code Definitions and Values
 description: "Learn how to edit outline code values and their definitions using Aspose.Tasks for Java."
 type: docs
 weight: 20